-Staff who provide intimate care are trained to do so (including Child Protection and Moving and Handling) and are fully aware of best practice.
+Staff who provide intimate care are trained to do so (including Child Protection training) by the school and are fully aware of best practice.
+Other training may be considered, for example 'moving and Handling', or from outside agencies.
 Suitable equipment and facilities will be provided to assist children who need special arrangements following assessment from physiotherapist/ occupational therapist.

 Staff will be supported to adapt their practice in relation to the needs of individual children taking into account developmental changes such as the onset of puberty or menstruation.
+Wherever possible the SLT of the school will consider staff deployment with care, so as to ensure the child has full access to the curriculum.

-Wherever possible staff involved in intimate care will not be involved in the delivery of sex education to the children in their care as an extra safeguard to both staff and children involved.
 The child will be supported to achieve the highest level of autonomy that is possible given their age and abilities.
 Staff will encourage each child to do as much for him/ herself as they are able.
 Individual intimate care plans will be drawn up for children as appropriate to suit the circumstances of the child.